80th Anniversary

 In the early days, I got to meet our founder, Dr Allen Bolton, and many of the original association members who did so much for this organisation.

 I still attend events when I can, and I am still in touch with many colleagues, good friends in many cases.
 We did have some fun, but we also learned an awful lot and built up a great industry network.
-I for one will be raising a toast and wishing the Institute of Water a very happy 80th birthday.”
+I, for one, will be raising a toast and wishing the Institute of Water a very happy 80th birthday.”

-Market Improvement Lead
+Simon Bennett, Market Improvement Lead at MOSL

 At this time of challenge for the water industry, the Institute’s role is more important than ever.
 A huge increase in numbers in the industry is needed, and these people will need support and training, which is the whole ethos of the Institute.
 The Institute really does welcome everyone, and I look forward to it being a beacon of leadership in equality, diversity and inclusion in the industry and even more widely.

-Jo Parker CBE CEng FIWater
+Jo Parker CBE CEng FIWater, Managing Director at Watershed Associates

 Reflections from Our Board: 80 Years of IWater